kmlm/full-stack-project/README.md

 ## Future Iterations

 In the future, I would like to add more resources with different relationships.
-A join table with many to many relationship would be a new challenge to incorporate in the app and would allow for a more community feel to the app, because you could have a global resource that many users could have access to and not just their own list.
+A join table with a many to many relationship between books and users would be a new challenge to incorporate in the app and would allow for a community aspect with the app, because you could have a global resource that many users could have access to and not just their own list.